CharlieMc0/universal-token-launcher/design-docs/prd.md

-# Universal Token Launcher Product Requirements Document
+# Universal Launcher Product Requirements Document

 ## 1. Overview

-The Universal Token Launcher is a web application that allows non-developer users (familiar with Web3 wallets) to deploy a Universal Token across multiple EVM chains with a simple, single-signed transaction.
-Leveraging ZetaChain's interoperability via Standard Contracts, the app minimizes the token creator's manual steps while automating cross-chain contract deployments and token distributions.
-Unlike traditional bridging, Universal Tokens are designed for transferring tokens between chains as needed.
+The Universal Launcher is a web application that allows non-developer users (familiar with Web3 wallets) to deploy Universal Tokens and NFTs across multiple EVM chains with simple, single-signed transactions.
+Leveraging ZetaChain's interoperability via Standard Contracts, the app minimizes the creator's manual steps while automating cross-chain contract deployments and asset distributions.
+Unlike traditional bridging, Universal assets are designed for transferring between chains as needed.

 ## 2. Objectives